meshtastic/protobufs/README.md

 ## Overview

-The [Protobuf](https://developers.google.com/protocol-buffers) message definitions for the Meshtastic project (used by apps and the device firmware)
+The [Protobuf](https://developers.google.com/protocol-buffers) message definitions for the Meshtastic project (used by apps and the device firmware).

 **[Documentation/API Reference](https://meshtastic.org/docs/developers/protobufs/api)**